Warning Signs

 The company has no process in place to respond to concerns.

-The most important mitigation strategy is a strong research contract with clearly stipulated roles and responsibilities and clearly defined payment schedules that minimize impacts to the project of payments are late or stops.
+The most important mitigation strategy is a strong research contract with clearly stipulated roles, responsibilities, and payment schedules.

 A good research contract will never allow corporate partners to veto or delay publication of results, or unduly influence the research integrity of the project.

-Be sure to specify processes for responding to the above clearly in the research agreement.
-This can help to set expectations and act as a touchpoint for conversations if warning signs emerge.
+Be sure to specify processes for responding to warning signs clearly in the research agreement.
+This can help to set expectations and act as a touchpoint for conversations.

 The library for expertise on copyright and intellectual property rights.